carlosmada22/RAGBis/README.md

 # openBIS Chatbot

-A RAG-based chatbot for the openBIS documentation.
+A RAG-based chatbot with memory for the openBIS documentation, powered by LangGraph and Ollama.

 ## Overview

-This project provides a chatbot that can answer questions about openBIS using Retrieval Augmented Generation (RAG).
-It consists of three main components:
+This project provides an intelligent chatbot that can answer questions about openBIS using Retrieval Augmented Generation (RAG) with conversation memory.
+The chatbot remembers previous interactions within a session and provides contextually aware responses.

+### Key Features

+- **RAG-powered responses**: Uses openBIS documentation for accurate, up-to-date answers
+- **Conversation memory**: Remembers user names, previous questions, and context using LangGraph
+- **Session management**: Maintains separate conversations with unique session IDs
+- **Clean responses**: Filters out internal reasoning for user-friendly output
+- **Multi-interface**: Available as both CLI and web interface
+- **Persistent storage**: Conversation history stored in SQLite database

+### Components

 1. **Scraper**: Scrapes content from the openBIS documentation website
 2. **Processor**: Processes the scraped content for use in RAG
-3. **Query Engine**: Provides a chatbot interface for querying the processed content
+3. **Conversation Engine**: LangGraph-based engine with memory and RAG integration
+4. **Web Interface**: Browser-based chat interface with session management
+5. **CLI Interface**: Command-line chat interface with memory

 ## Installation